thejacedev/expo-screenshotter/README.md

 - `fullPage`: Set to `true` to capture the entire scrollable content for all sizes (default: false)
 - `useDeviceFrame`: Set to `true` to place all screenshots inside device frames (default: false)
 - `deviceType`: Default device frame type to use ('iphone' or 'android')
+- `generateReport`: Set to `true` to automatically generate an HTML report of all screenshots (default: true)
 - `iphoneOptions`: Options for iPhone frames:
   - `pill`: Set to `true` for pill-style (iPhone 14 Pro+) or `false` for notch-style (iPhone 13, 14)
   - `color`: iPhone color ('Gold', 'Space Black', 'Silver', 'Deep Purple', 'Starlight', 'Midnight', 'Red', 'Blue')